ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 use Quick-Start.
 The Quick-Start method is discussed as an example in
 {{?RFC9049}}.

-Alhough out of the scope of this document, proponents of a new algorithm could alternatively seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
+Although out of the scope of this document, proponents of a new algorithm could alternatively seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
 In general, these algorithms are expected to be less mature than ones that follow the procedures in this document.
 Authors